MarcinJanis/SonarOdometry/README.md

 * **Project Scope:** The repository includes the complete infrastructure for the implementation, training, and evaluation of the DPSO model.
 * **Current Status (WIP):** Please note that this specific project track is currently unfinished.
 The adaptation encountered fundamental mathematical barriers related to iterative **Bundle Adjustment** when applied to the highly ambiguous geometry and elevation uncertainties of Forward Looking Sonar data.
+> **Note:** While the DPSO module remains an experimental work-in-progress, the primary **LoFTR-based odometry pipeline is fully operational and evaluated**.
+The DPSO files are included in this repository to provide valuable insights, showcase alternative deep learning approaches, and offer a solid foundation for future research in patch-based acoustic odometry.

 ---
 ## ⚙️ System Architecture & Pipeline of LoFTR-based Sonar Odometry Module